Beth Gutcheon

-Beth Gutcheon is a best-selling American author who has written ten novels and two quilting books.
+Beth Gutcheon is an American author who has written ten novels and two quilting books.

 Life and career

 A graduate of Miss Porter's School in Farmington, Connecticut, Gutcheon went on to study at Harvard University, earning a bachelor of arts with honors in English.

 In 1973, Gutcheon published her first book, The Perfect Patchwork Primer.
 Two years later came its sequel, The Quilt Design Workbook, written with then-husband, Jeffrey Gutcheon.
 Both works are considered classics in their field.

 In 1978, Gutcheon wrote the narration for a feature-length documentary about the Kirov ballet school in St. Petersburg, Russia, called The Children of Theatre Street, which was nominated for an Academy Award.
 Other screenplays include The Good Fight (1992), starring Terry O’Quinn and Christine Lahti, for Lifetime.

 Gutcheon's first novel, The New Girls, was published in 1979.
 The novel drew loosely upon the author's own experience of the cruel and rarified atmosphere of elite boarding schools, and was well received by critics.

 Her second novel, Still Missing, was translated into 14 languages, and published in a condensed version by Reader's Digest, a large print edition for the vision-impaired, and made into an audio book.
 Gutcheon used her appearances promoting the novel, whose plot centered on a child abduction, to elevate the subject of missing children to the level of a national issue, raising public awareness and support for Child Find of America.
 The appearance of Missing Child photos on milk cartons was a direct result of this campaign, as was the creation of National Missing Children's Day.
 Still Missing was bought for the screen by movie producer Stanley R. Jaffe, who had recently won the Best Picture Oscar for Kramer vs. Kramer.
 Gutcheon was retained to write the screenplay.
 The finished film, titled Without A Trace, was released by Twentieth Century Fox in February 1983, starring Kate Nelligan, Judd Hirsch, and Stockard Channing.